SebastianDremo/simple_vm/README.md

 # Simple VM implemented in Rust

+# PROJECT STILL IN DEVELOPMENT CHECK OPCODES SECTION TO SEE WHICH ONE ARE IMPLEMENTED SO FAR

 The goal of this project is to learn some Rust and compare it to workflow in C# (in which I code daily)